Frequently Asked Questions

 IS THE WEBSITE ACCEPTING DONATIONS OF VIRTUAL EXHIBITS, VIDEOS OR AUDIO RECORDINGS?

 In early 2018 CMPCE launched a redesigned website which is the portal for the virtual museum.
-Virtual exhibits are being developed and will be added later in the year.
+Virtual exhibits are being developed and will be added on a continuing basis.
 We will post a notice on the website when we are ready to accept virtual content.

 Virtual objects that become part of the Museum may include a variety of digital exhibits, videos, audio recordings, educational material or interactive games.
 Examples are digital photographs of three dimensional artifacts that are directly related to your service as a Peace Corps Volunteer or a relative who was a Peace Corps Volunteer.
 Accompanying the photos will be descriptions of the object, its use and cultural significance as well as stories associated with it.